gunthercox/ChatterBot/docs/large-language-models.rst

 Support for local and remote LLMs.

 1. ☑ Support for Ollama LLMs, which at the current time appear to be the easiest to set up and run on local hardware.
-2. ☑ Support for accessing LLMs that support the OpenAI client.
+2. ☑ Support for accessing LLMs that use the OpenAI API.

 **Phase 2:**